 Opening Reception: 10,000 Fahrenheit and Wildfires

-Join the San Francisco Arts Commission Galleries (SFAC Galleries) for the opening reception of our Fall exhibitions, 10,000 Fahrenheit and Young Suh: Wildfires, DEAR CLIMATE, and the Passport 10th Anniversary exhibition.
+Join the San Francisco Arts Commission Galleries (SFAC Galleries) for the opening reception of our Fall exhibitions, 10,000 Fahrenheit, Young Suh: Wildfires, DEAR CLIMATE, and the Passport 10th Anniversary exhibition.

 Scientists estimate that the surface of the sun is approximately 10,000 degrees Fahrenheit, yet the sun has no solid surface, so the temperature is derived from analyzing a spectrum at the outer edge of light bouncing out from the core.
 The curatorial foundation of the SFAC Galleries exhibition, 10,000 Fahrenheit is built on the poetic nature of trying to define that which does not exist in order to better understand our place in the universe.
 The exhibited works reference the sun/heat/light but are ultimately rooted in the artists’ desires to capture the intangible: endurance, memory, resilience, the passage of time and personal connections to the universe at large.
 In turn, the artists bridge dialogues between contemporary art, human desire and scientific discovery.
 Exhibiting artists include: Jean-Pierre Aubé, Sarah and Joseph Belknap, Lisa K. Blatt, Linda Connor, Chris Duncan, William Lamson, Chris McCaw, Antonia Wright